jiaqiwang969/rhoEnergyFoam-GPU/README.md

 ## caaFoam-on-progress
-which aims to reconstruct the rhoEnergyFoam-GPU in object-form
+which aims to reconstruct the rhoEnergyFoam-GPU in object-form, Ref:blastFoam & hisa